Willy-Kimura/FontsInstaller/README.md

 > `Install-Package FontsInstaller -Version 1.0.0`

-To get the command-line utility, *FontsInstaller.Cmd*, head on over to the [Releases](https://github.com/Willy-Kimura/FontsInstaller/releases) section.
+To get the command-line utility, *FontsInstaller.Cmd*, head over to the [Releases](https://github.com/Willy-Kimura/FontsInstaller/releases) section.

 # Features
 Here's a comprehensive list of the features available: